niamu/crokinolecentre.com/resources/templates/md/posts/2019-04-13-hutchinson-extends-winning-streak-leads.md

  :id "2799147768764743932"
  :blogger-url "https://crokinolecentre.blogspot.com/2019/03/hutchinson-edges-bonnett-in-london-for.html"}

-The scariest thing about Andrew Hutchinson’s game is that even with expectations (and hence pressure) rising, the man is continuing to perform.
-The Waterloo County Classic Crokinole tournament can be a grind that really tests one’s ability to maintain a high level of play, but for Hutchinson the task seemed to be all too reasonable, as he put forth a solid dominating performance that spearheaded the Waterloo Crokinole Club’s second straight team victory.
+The scariest thing about Andrew Hutchinson's game is that even with expectations (and hence pressure) rising, the man is continuing to perform.
+The Waterloo County Classic Crokinole tournament can be a grind that really tests one's ability to maintain a high level of play, but for Hutchinson the task seemed to be all too reasonable, as he put forth a solid dominating performance that spearheaded the Waterloo Crokinole Club's second straight team victory.

 [![People playing crokinole](/images/2019-04-13-hutchinson-extends-winning-streak-leads/IMG\_0115.jpg)](/images/2019-04-13-hutchinson-extends-winning-streak-leads/IMG\_0115.jpg)

 7 teams piled into the cozy atmosphere of the Schneider Haus National Historic site in Kitchener for the 27th edition of the greatest team tournament in world.
-(Yes it’s the only one, so there’s not really a bar to get over.
+(Yes it's the only one, so there's not really a bar to get over.
 But if there was a bar . . . it would surely be lower than the heights the Schneider Haus event is achieving.)

-The 2019 event saw 3 new teams: Teeswater, Niagara, and the scintillatingly-named “King Street Quartet” that was the moniker for the 4 individuals who are active participants in two different crokinole clubs located on King Street in the Waterloo region.
+The 2019 event saw 3 new teams: Teeswater, Niagara, and the scintillatingly-named "King Street Quartet" that was the moniker for the 4 individuals who are active participants in two different crokinole clubs located on King Street in the Waterloo region.

 Also in action was team Golden Horseshoe, making their second appearance at the event, team Waterloo making their 10th appearance, and the combined team of London/Scone (London made their debut in 2008, and Scone followed in 2015).

 [![People playing crokinole](/images/2019-04-13-hutchinson-extends-winning-streak-leads/IMG\_5620.jpg)](/images/2019-04-13-hutchinson-extends-winning-streak-leads/IMG\_5620.jpg)

 Lastly, the St. Jacobs crokinole club rounded out the field, appearing for the 27th straight year, and now becoming the only club to have perfect attendance at the event.
 That honour used to be shared with the Preston and Varna clubs, whose inaction this year has broken that streak.
-However, the Preston Club continues to the honoured in the annals of crokinole history, most likely thanks to Wayne Kelly’s best selling crokinole book that, among other things, detailed the club’s long history.
-The Preston club’s rule set from 1942, as well as a picture of the club from 1953, is displayed prominently at the Schneider Haus museum next to the world’s oldest crokinole board.
+However, the Preston Club continues to the honoured in the annals of crokinole history, most likely thanks to Wayne Kelly's best selling crokinole book that, among other things, detailed the club's long history.
+The Preston club's rule set from 1942, as well as a picture of the club from 1953, is displayed prominently at the Schneider Haus museum next to the world's oldest crokinole board.

 [![People playing crokinole](/images/2019-04-13-hutchinson-extends-winning-streak-leads/IMG\_5624.jpg)](/images/2019-04-13-hutchinson-extends-winning-streak-leads/IMG\_5624.jpg)